-The GFO boundaries are centered between two of the most populated regions in the state of Alaska.
+The GFO boundaries are centered between two of the most populated regions in Alaska.
 Local visitors travel to GFO's recreation sites from their homes in Anchorage, Fairbanks, or the Matanuska-Susitna Boroughs.
-Due to the easy accessibility of the developed sites on the highway system, the GFO also sees a significant amount of visitation from travelers from the lower 48 states, in addition to international guests.
+Due to the easy accessibility of the developed sites on the highway system, the GFO also sees a significant amount of visitation from travelers from the lower 48 states, in addition to international guests (BLM 2024.
+RMIS.
+Internal database.
+National Operations Center, Division of Resource Services, Anchorage, AK.
+Accessed on November 26, 2024).